States split in taking action to combat sexual misconduct

 Rhode Island Rep. Teresa Tanzi was among the first to come forward, asserting that a high-ranking legislator whom she did not identify had told her that sexual favors would help her bills go further.
 The disclosure prompted the House to offer sexual harassment training and to place Tanzi, a Democrat, in charge of a task force to recommend changes to state law.

 But the experience ultimately left Tanzi frustrated.
-With this year's session nearing its end, the panel's work was put into a package of bills that would have barred confidentiality agreements in civil rights violations, extended employee protections to interns and volunteers, and required employers to conduct sexual harassment training.
-None of the bills passed.
+None of the task force's bills passed.

-"It really to me felt as though it were just a dog-and-pony show," Tanzi said.
+"It really to me felt as though it were just a dog-and-pony show," she said.

 When the AP surveyed state legislatures in early January, about three-quarters of the House and Senate chambers nationwide indicated they were considering or had recently made changes to their sexual harassment policies.
 As of August, the AP's follow-up survey found that about half of the 99 state legislative chambers actually had made changes.
 More than two dozen that previously indicated they were reviewing policies have yet to make any substantive changes, though some are still considering it.